-In the tobacco section you can learn about the history of the leaf and how it came to to Japan.
-There is an excellent collection of cigarette packets, retro posters, elaborate snuff boxes and even artistic ashtrays from throughout history.
-The replicas of an Edo period and late 1970s tobacco shop are particularly fascinating, and it is worth visiting just to see the museum's extensive ukiyo-e collection.
+In the tobacco section you can learn about the history of the leaf and how it came to Japan.
+There is an excellent collection of cigarette packaging, retro posters, elaborate snuff boxes and even artistic ashtrays from throughout history.
+The replicas of an Edo period and late 1970s tobacco shop are particularly fascinating, and it is worth visiting just to see part of the museum's extensive ukiyo-e collection.

-You can learn everything you ever wanted to know about salt production in both ancient and modern Japan, and see this essential seasoning in every hue imaginable.
-A few standout exhibits are a piece of Polish rock salt that weighs 1.4 tons and a replica of the St. Kinga statue from the Wieliczka Salt Mine in Poland.
+You can learn everything you ever wanted to know about the changing face of salt manufacturing in Japan, and see many different types of this essential seasoning from both Japan and abroad.
+Don't miss the statue of St. Kinga, made from 1.4 tons of Polish rock salt from the Wieliczka Salt Mine in Poland.

 The latest information may differ, so please check the official website.